by Peyton Garver

-Content Warning: profanity and violence, contemporary adolescent themes are prevalent and confronted such as bullying, suicide, cutting
+Content Warning: profanity and violence, contemporary adolescent themes are prevalent and confronted such as bullying, suicide, self-harm

 When Brie's stepfather moves the family for what he calls a new beginning, it's not the new beginning she would have hoped for.
 Brie is targeted by a group of popular girls at her new school, and the only available seat on her bus is next to the school’s star wide receiver, Jake, who for some reason, finds her offensive.
 After a humiliating article and picture of Brie is posted in the online school journal, a demon she thought she'd overcome resurfaces, and her life unravels.
 A newly compassionate Jake has finally taken an interest in her, but can Brie learn to trust her heart, or will she miss out on the best thing that ever happened to her?

 Jake has his own secrets and has built his own walls, but eventually his curiosity about the new girl gets the best of him.
 Unfortunately, now there is competition: the captain of her cross-country team.
 Jake's romantic histories with the girl next door and the school's queen bee, adds tension to a simmering tempest when all he wants is Brie.
 Is he strong enough to help the one he loves weave sense into her crumbling new reality while overcoming his own tainted past?

 The bus snaked its way through the country roads, and then to the lavish development that backed up to the woods behind his house.
 Upperclassmen from this neighborhood had their own cars.
 This bus collected the underclassmen: those few who weren’t chauffeured, as minions of the privileged.